ycrc/PIL/_extras/discuss.md

 If the command to find out who we are is `whoami`, the command to find out where we are ought to be called `whereami`, so why is it `pwd` instead?
-The usual answer is that in the early 1970s, when Unix was first being developed, every keystroke counted: the devices of the day were slow, and backspacing on a teletype was so painful that cutting the number of keystrokes in order to cut the number of typing mistakes was actually a win for usability.
-The reality is that commands were added to Unix one by one, without any master plan, by people who were immersed in its jargon.
+The usual answer is that in the early 1970s, when Linux was first being developed, every keystroke counted: the devices of the day were slow, and backspacing on a teletype was so painful that cutting the number of keystrokes in order to cut the number of typing mistakes was actually a win for usability.
+The reality is that commands were added to Linux one by one, without any master plan, by people who were immersed in its jargon.
 The result is as inconsistent as the roolz uv Inglish speling, but we're stuck with it now.